9 Smart Ways to Attract App Users and Boost Downloads

 You want users to remember your app’s name, and at the same time, you want them to quickly figure out what your app is about.
 This can be done with your app’s title.

-For example, if you have an obscure name for your app, like “busuu,” you can add a brief app description, like “Learn Languages,” to the title.
+For example, if your app has an obscure name, such as “Busuu,” you can add a brief app description, like “Language Learning,” to the title.

 Write a Compelling, Keyword-Rich Description